Gia Scala: Later years

 On August 21, 1959, Scala married Don Burnett, an actor turned investment banker.
 After 11 years of marriage they divorced on September 1, 1970, and Burnett married actress Barbara Anderson.
 Scala had difficulties with alcohol and her career began to wane.

 In 2015, author/researcher Sterling Saint James wrote a book about Gia Scala's life titled Gia Scala: The First Gia.
-Tina Scala provided intimate details about her sister's life.
+Her sister, Tina, provided further details about her sister's life.

 Death

 On the night of April 30, 1972, 38-year-old Scala was found dead in her Hollywood Hills home.
 Los Angeles County Coroner Thomas Noguchi reported her cause of death was from accidental "acute ethanol and barbiturate intoxication".

 Scala is interred in the Holy Cross Cemetery in Culver City, California.